dbt-labs/dbt-codegen/README.md

 $ dbt run-operation generate_model_yaml --args '{"model_name": ["customers", "orders"]}'
 ```

-3. The YAML for a base model will be logged to the command line
+3. The YAML for the model(s) will be logged to the command line

 ```
 version: 2